EchoEllet/EchoEllet.dev/site/src/jsMain/resources/markdown/resume.md

 ### Software Architecture

-- Layered and Clean Architecture for scalable, maintainable apps
+- Experience with Layered and Clean Architecture for building scalable and maintainable applications
+- Familiar with MVVM pattern for clear separation of concerns
+- Knowledgeable about common design patterns such as Singleton, Factory, Repository, Dependency Injection, Command and Result

 ### Soft Skills